-Lodging for Residential students staying at the Best Western Carpinteria Inn or other local lodging is based on double/shared occupancy.
+Lodging for Residential students staying at the Best Western Carpinteria Inn or other local lodging is based on double/shared occupancy with an assigned roommate.
 Customarily, roommates are assigned by the Student Residential Services Manager and are based on gender identity and class year.
 Occasionally, however, it may be necessary to pair students from a different class year in order to fulfill the double occupancy requirement.
 If a student has a roommate preference, they may list the request on the housing form, or contact the Student Residential Services Manager at least one week in advance of their session.
 Requests cannot be guaranteed, but will be accommodated when possible.

-Students are responsible for any charges incurred if they fail to submit timely written notification of their non-attendance.
+Students are responsible for any charges incurred if they fail to submit timely written notification of their non-attendance, late arrival, or early departure